10 Research Opportunities in the US for International High School Students

 Cost: $250

-Eligibility: At the time of application, they are in the final two years of secondary school (in Canada this means Grade 11 or 12- or first-year CEGEP); At the time of ISSYP 2023, they will have completed Grade 11 physics (or international equivalent); They are fluent at speaking, reading, and writing in English.
-The entire program is conducted in English.
+Eligibility: At the time of application, they are in the final two years of secondary school (in Canada this means Grade 11 or 12- or first-year CEGEP); At the time of ISSYP, they will have completed Grade 11 physics (or international equivalent); They are fluent at speaking, reading, and writing in English.

-ISSYP is a two-week online program for international high school students who are deeply interested in physics and are keen to pursue it at a college-level.
-The program likes to say that they “super-charge potential Einsteins and Curies” over the two weeks with courses covering the fundamentals of modern physics; keynote sessions with Perimeter Institute researchers discussing their work and career guidance from ISSYP alumni and researchers during the course of the program.
-They also highly value building relationships amongst each cohort and the researchers and make an active effort to step away from the science to facilitate peer-to-peer interactions.
-The program is highly selective, and usually accepts 30-40 students each year.
-Please note that this online program will follow Waterloo’s time zone, and so it is recommended that you consider the time difference before applying for the program.
+ISSYP is a two-week online program for international high school students who are interested in physics and keen to pursue it in college.
+Courses cover the fundamentals of modern physics, and keynote sessions with Perimeter Institute researchers discuss their work.
+You will receive career guidance from ISSYP alumni and researchers during the course of the program.
+The program highly values building relationships amongst each cohort, and the researchers facilitate peer-to-peer interactions.
+The highly selective program usually accepts 30-40 students each year.
+Please note that this online program will follow Waterloo’s time zone.

 Subject: Multiple (Medicine & Biological Sciences, Engineering & Computer Science, Government & Law, Design, Art & Media)